Lowell mill girls: Strikes of 1834 and 1836

 The initial effort of the investors and managers to recruit female textile workers brought generous wages for the time (three to five dollars per week), but with the economic depression of the early 1830s, the Board of Directors proposed a reduction in wages.
 This, in turn, led to organized "turn-outs" or strikes.

 In February 1834, the Board of Directors of Lowell's textile mills requested a 12.5% wage reduction, to go into effect on March 1.
-After a series of meetings, the female textile workers organized a "turn-out" or strike.
-The women involved in "turn-out" immediately withdrew their savings, causing "a run" on two local banks.
+After a series of meetings, the female textile workers organized a "turn-out".
+The women involved in the "turn-out" immediately withdrew their savings, causing a run on two local banks.

-The strike failed and within days the protesters had all returned to work at reduced pay or left town, but the "turn-out" or strike was an indication of the determination among the Lowell female textile workers to take labor action.
-This dismayed the agents of the factories, who portrayed the turnout as a betrayal of femininity.
-William Austin, agent of the Lawrence Manufacturing Company, wrote to his Board of Directors, "notwithstanding the friendly and disinterested advice which has been on all proper occas [sic] communicated to the girls of the Lawrence mills a spirit of evil omen ... has prevailed, and overcome the judgment and discretion of too many".
+The strike failed, and within days the protesters had all returned to work (at reduced pay) or left town.
+Despite its failure, the "turn-out" was an indication of the determination of Lowell female textile workers to take labor action.
+This dismayed the agents of the factories, who portrayed it as a betrayal of the strikers' femininity.
+William Austin, an agent of the Lawrence Manufacturing Company, wrote to his Board of Directors, "notwithstanding the friendly and disinterested advice which has been on all proper occas [sic] communicated to the girls of the Lawrence mills a spirit of evil omen ... has prevailed, and overcome the judgment and discretion of too many".